RayZenYTBE/Quantum/README.md

 `
 npm install
 `
-### Step 3: Replace all words containing "Pegasus" to your own bot's name and you can edit some of the inputs, depending on your bot's info (Optional)
+### Step 3: Replace all words containing "Pegasus" to your own bot's name and you can edit some of the inputs, depending on your bot's info.
+Here are file(s) list that require you to change the info based on your bot's info :
+1. config.json
+2. ../events/discord/ready.js (Row Number 3)
 ### Step 4: Now, simply click the Run button!

 # Links